NGS360/PAML/README.md

 # cwl_platform

-This repo is intended to be a git submodule for other launchers.
+This repo is intended to installed as a module within other launchers.

 To ADD in your own launcher